Flinsch/flangee77/README.md

 But you would certainly be better off using other frameworks or even game engines, whether they are quadruple-A tier or free to use.

 Before we go further, let's get something straight: this isn't a game engine.
-If an engine is like a full-course meal&mdash;prepared, plated, and ready to serve&mdash;this framework is more like a set of some ingredients and a recipe book (a recipe book that is missing a few pages).
+If an engine is like a full-course meal (prepared, plated, and ready to serve), this framework is more like a set of some ingredients and a recipe book (a recipe book that is missing a few pages).
 An engine offers everything you need, often at the cost of flexibility, as you're bound by its design and philosophy.
 For most developers, that's perfectly fine: engines are powerful, polished, and cater to almost any need you'll ever have, at least indirectly via possible workarounds, if not directly.